StephenZKCurry/Android-Study-Notes/Android/View知识体系.md

     int resultMode = 0;

     switch (specMode) {
-        // Parent has imposed an exact size on us case MeasureSpec.EXACTLY:
+        case MeasureSpec.EXACTLY:
             if (childDimension >= 0) {
                 resultSize = childDimension;
                 resultMode = MeasureSpec.EXACTLY;
             } else if (childDimension == LayoutParams.MATCH_PARENT) {
-                // Child wants to be our size.
-So be it. resultSize = size;
+                resultSize = size;
                 resultMode = MeasureSpec.EXACTLY;
             } else if (childDimension == LayoutParams.WRAP_CONTENT) {
-                // Child wants to determine its own size.
-It can't be
-                // bigger than us.
                 resultSize = size;
                 resultMode = MeasureSpec.AT_MOST;
             }
             break;

-        // Parent has imposed a maximum size on us case MeasureSpec.AT_MOST:
+        case MeasureSpec.AT_MOST:
             if (childDimension >= 0) {
-                // Child wants a specific size... so be it resultSize = childDimension;
+                resultSize = childDimension;
                 resultMode = MeasureSpec.EXACTLY;
             } else if (childDimension == LayoutParams.MATCH_PARENT) {
-                // Child wants to be our size, but our size is not fixed.
-                // Constrain child to not be bigger than us. resultSize = size;
+                resultSize = size;
                 resultMode = MeasureSpec.AT_MOST;
             } else if (childDimension == LayoutParams.WRAP_CONTENT) {
-                // Child wants to determine its own size.
-It can't be
-                // bigger than us.
                 resultSize = size;
                 resultMode = MeasureSpec.AT_MOST;
             }
             break;

-        // Parent asked to see how big we want to be case MeasureSpec.UNSPECIFIED:
+        case MeasureSpec.UNSPECIFIED:
             if (childDimension >= 0) {
-                // Child wants a specific size... let him have it resultSize = childDimension;
+                resultSize = childDimension;
                 resultMode = MeasureSpec.EXACTLY;
             } else if (childDimension == LayoutParams.MATCH_PARENT) {
-                // Child wants to be our size... find out how big it should
-                // be
                 resultSize = View.sUseZeroUnspecifiedMeasureSpec ?
 0 : size;
                 resultMode = MeasureSpec.UNSPECIFIED;
             } else if (childDimension == LayoutParams.WRAP_CONTENT) {
-                // Child wants to determine its own size.... find out how
-                // big it should be
                 resultSize = View.sUseZeroUnspecifiedMeasureSpec ?
 0 : size;
                 resultMode = MeasureSpec.UNSPECIFIED;
             }
             break;
     }
-    //noinspection ResourceType
     return MeasureSpec.makeMeasureSpec(resultSize, resultMode);
 }
 ```